Give Now

 Parent/Infant Program

-The Parent/Infant program is for parents with children 0-15 months of age.
+The Parent/Infant program is for parents with children 0-2.5 years of age.
 It is an introduction to Montessori for you and your baby.
 You attend once a week for 1.5 hours with your child – your baby gets to explore a safe, beautifully prepared environment while you see the Montessori approach in action.
 The environment is adjusted to include Montessori materials and activities for crawling, sitting babies, and beginning walkers to meet the needs of these inquisitive little learners.

 Toddler 1 & 2 Program